longrunningprocess/php-to-svelte-migration/README.md

 ## Option 2: mod_rewrite

 The idea is to build the next app as a bundled SPA and drop its dist into a different directy on the existing app.
-Rules will then be written into the web server that will serve teh approprite resources from teh appropriate directory, i.e., legacy requests from legacy folder and migrated requests from the next app's folder.
+Rules will then be written into the web server, i.e., mod_rewrite, that will serve the approprite resources from the appropriate directory, i.e., legacy requests from the legacy folder and migrated requests from the next app's folder.

+> REMINDER: migrated routes must be disabled in existing client SPA

 ### Pros
 * Operates within the same container as the existing PHP app